wp-plugins/email-encoder-bundle/readme.txt

 `add_action('init_email_encoder_bundle', 'extra_encode_filters');

 function extra_encode_filters($filter_callback) {
+	// add filters for BBPress
 	add_filter('bbp_get_reply_content', $filter_callback);
 	add_filter('bbp_get_topic_content', $filter_callback);
 }`

-= How to encode emails in ALL widgets? =
+= How to encode emails in all widgets (and not only text widgets)? =

 If the option 'All text widgets' is activated, only text widgets will be filtered for encoding.
 It's possible to filter all widgets by using the Widget Logic plugin and activate the 'widget_content' filter.